Qiskit/qiskit-metapackage/docs/aqua/random_distributions.rst

 .. topic:: Multivariate Normal Distribution

-    Provides a circuit factory to load a (discretized and truncated) normal distribution into a quantum state.
+    Provides a circuit factory to load a (discretized and truncated) multivariate normal distribution into a quantum state.
     Truncation bounds are given by lower and upper bound and discretization is specified by the number of qubits per dimension.